 Precision is one of the places I usually find budget guns give up a lot to their more expensive competition.
 Not so here.
 This gun hangs right in there with larger, much more expensive guns.

-The Bersa Thunder 380 CC is an impressive little gun.
+The Bersa Thunder 380 CC is an impressive little carry gun.
 No, it’s not gorgeous.
 Especially not in-box.
 The worn cardboard box it comes in makes the Glock plastic lunchbox look practically decadent.
-But get past the packaging and you’ll find an excellent little gun built on a great legacy and good workmanship.
+But get past the packaging and you’ll find an great gun built on a great legacy and good workmanship.

-As a matter of course, I intentionally don’t look at the specifications or price of a firearm until after I have fully reviewed it.
+As a matter of course when writing a gun review, I intentionally don’t look at the specifications or price of a firearm until after I have fully investigated it.
 I want the gun to stand on its own, and then let you decide if it is worth the money.
 I knew this was an inexpensive gun.
 I didn’t realize it was this inexpensive.

 I can find the Bersa Thunder 380 CC through several dealers for less than $300.
 I don’t just mean online dealers.
 I found two local gun stores that sell this gun for about $280.
-On the used market, I can find them for less that it cost to take my family out for a nice meal.
-For a rock solid reliable EDC that shoots fairly accurately, that’s an easy decision.
+On the used market, I can find them in a price range less than what it costs to take my family out for a nice meal.
+For a rock-solid reliable EDC that shoots fairly accurately, that’s an easy decision.